 6.5.8 Transmission Impact Assessment

-6.5.8.1 A User who owns or operates a Distribution System can submit a Modification Application to The Company to establish a Transmission Impact Assessment for the purposes of undertaking the Evaluation of Transmission Impact process at a Grid Supply Point.
+6.5.8.1 A User who owns or operates a Distribution System can submit a Modification Application to The Company to establish a process for Transmission Impact Assessment (“Appendix G”) into the Bilateral Connection Agreement for the purposes of then undertaking the Evaluation of Transmission Impact at a Grid Supply Point.

 6.5.8.2 The Modification Application for the Transmission Impact Assessment must include the technical information in respect of each Power Station and its proposed date of connection to and/or for the use of the Distribution System.

-6.5.8.3 The Company will provide a Modification Offer to the User who owns or operates a Distribution System in accordance with Paragraphs 6.9.2.2 and 6.9.2.3, this Modification Offer will be substantially in the form of Schedule 2 Exhibit 1A which includes the process for administering the Transmission Impact Assessment.
+6.5.8.3 The Company will provide a Modification Offer to the User who owns or operates a Distribution System in accordance with Paragraphs 6.9.2.2 and 6.9.2.3, this Modification Offer will be substantially in the form of Schedule 2 Exhibit 1A to introduce and which includes the process for administering the Transmission Impact Assessment.

 6.5.8.4 Should the User not accept the Modification Offer, the Evaluation of Transmission Impact will not be concluded for the purposes of Paragraph 6.5.1(c) and a new request under Paragraph 6.5.1(e) shall be required.